 How do you tell a story in a conversation?

 The best way to make sure your story is interesting is to be genuine.
 Tell the story that you want to tell, not the story that you think other people want to hear.
 Be passionate about your story and let that passion come through when you’re telling it.
-A good storyteller in conversation is someone who is interesting and engaging.
+A narrator is someone who is interesting and engaging.

 How to Be Better at Conversation?